-Natural Gas Waste Classification, Quantity and Classification Hazardous EWC Code 16 05 04 Estimated Quantity 13,082 Tonnes Onsite Storage None - Incineration by Ground Flare Storage Storage Duration Not Applicable Odour Potential Refer to Odour Management Plan Operation / Activity During WCU / EWT operations there is a likelihood of natural gas being produced from the formation and flowed at different rates to determine the characteristics of the formation, allowing Rathlin to determine whether or not the reservoir is capable of producing commercial quantities of natural gas.
+Natural Gas Default Classification Hazardous EWC Code 16 05 04 Waste Classification, Estimated Quantity 13,082 Tonnes Quantity and Onsite Storage None - Incineration by Ground Flare Storage Storage Duration Not Applicable Odour Potential Refer to Odour Management Plan Operation / Activity During WCU / EWT operations there is a likelihood of natural gas being produced from the formation and flowed at different rates to determine the characteristics of the formation, allowing Rathlin to determine whether or not the reservoir is capable of producing commercial quantities of natural gas.
 A period of flowing the natural gas is followed by a period of shutting in the well to monitor pressure build up.
 At the point of incineration natural gas is considered a waste.
 Waste Prevention and Minimisation The ability to prevent or minimise natural gas is extremely limited during this operation as it is required to allow Rathlin to determine the condition and state of the reservoir.
 Given that the operation is exploratory, no consideration has been given at this stage to capture the gas for sale and transportation for reuse as a fuel or other means of generating energy.
 Due to the unknown composition, quantity and pressure of any natural gas encountered during the WNA exploratory operations, the generation of electricity by means of a gas powered generator and connection to the national grid is not considered feasible for such a temporary operation.
 Due to the infrastructure required to suitably store natural gas onsite in a liquid state for subsequent Waste Treatment and Disposal offsite transfer to a liquid natural gas receiving facility it is not feasible for such a temporary operation.
 Natural gas is separated from produced fluids at surface and diverted via temporary pipework to a ground flare located onsite for incineration.
 The ground flare will be fitted with a pilot and an electrical ignition system.
 The flare will also be continuously propane fed to allow for a continuous flame.
 The incineration of natural gas is subject to a separate air modelling and dispersion report included within the Waste Gas Management Plan (RE-EPRA-WNB-WGMP-010).
 Waste Remaining in the Formation None.
 Natural gas naturally occurs within certain hydrocarbon bearing formations and is only considered as a waste when produced from the well.
-Monitoring During WCU / EWT operations the flare will be supervised during periods of flaring activity to ensure its effectiveness to incinerate the natural gas.
-In addition, air emissions monitoring will be carried out and includes: • H2S • Sulphur Dioxide • BTEX / VOCs • Nitrogen Oxide • Methane • Ozone
+Monitoring its effectiveness to incine In addition, air emissions H 2 S BTEX / VOCs Methane ations the flare will be supervised during periods of flaring activity to ensure erate the natural gas. monitoring will be carried out and includes: Sulphur Dioxide Nitrogen Oxide Ozone

-Table 7.14: Natural Gas (WCU/ EWT)
+Table 7.19: Natural Gas (WCU/ EWT)